amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
-The next (5th) edition of the course is scheduled for **August 2025**.
-Registrations will open in April/May 2025.
+The next edition of the course has not yet been confirmed.

 ### Max. number of participants:
 20